KaurManjot0432/LabelGallary/README.md

 2. Configure Environment Variables:

-- Create a .env file in the root directory of the project.
+- Create a .env file in the server directory of the project.
 - Add the necessary environment variables for S3 details configuration

 3. Build and Run Docker Compose: